NFL Suspends Oakland Raider Vontaze Burfict For Rest Of Season Over Head-To-Head Hit

 Burfict was at the center of an infamous incident in 2016, when he launched himself into the head of then-Pittsburgh Steelers wide receiver Antonio Brown — a vicious hit that helped to end the Bengals' playoff run, in a wildcard game they had been close to winning.

-Brown, who is now without an NFL team after accusations of sexual misconduct, was briefly Burfict's teammate in Oakland this year.
+Brown, who is now without an NFL team after accusations of sexual assault, was briefly Burfict's teammate in Oakland this year.

 Burfict's penchant for breaking his sport's rules dates back to his college career at Arizona State University: He once collected three personal fouls in just one half of a football game.